uNiversaI/revamp-confluence-psds/README.md

 ### Licensing

-These PSD sources are GPLv2, compatible with XBMC licence
+These PSD sources are GPLv2, compatible with Kodi licence

 ### Derivative works